 Payment options for online registration are PayPal (includes credit cards), or a check delivered to the club in person or by mail.
 Junior curlers will still need to complete a waiver and concussion protocol form and drop that off at the club prior to the first night the curling season.
 Please download the waiver here.

-The Granite Curling Club Junior Bonspiel is scheduled for January 27-28.
+The Granite Curling Club Junior Bonspiel is scheduled for January 25-26, 2020.
 This bonspiel welcomes curlers under age 21 from USA and Canada.
 Curlers will play at least 3 games with their first game starting on Saturday morning.
-GCC will provide food to curlers throughout the weekend.
 Teams can be any combination of boys and girls.
 Participation is open to all juniors who have the ability to play with regulation size rocks to the full house and complete a standard 8 end game in 2 hours.
 If you are unsure about your curlers ability, please ask.

 Cost is $200 per team.
 If you're interested and need a team, send us email and we will work to find a team for you.

 This Annual Exchange Bonspiel between curling clubs in B.C. and Canada is held yearly in February and rotates amongst the participating clubs.
 This year's event will be hosted here in Seattle.
 This is a fun, friendly event with a long-standing tradition and is open to Juniors of all levels and offers a great opportunity for our newest junior curlers to participate in a bonspiel -- even those that have just completed a Learn-to-Curl session.
 The spiel is a combination of skill development, games and lots of fun activities.
 Players sign up on an individual basis for this event.

 Saturday, February 9 & potentially the morning of Sunday, February 10, 2019